 Ingress is a Kubernetes resource that encapsulates a collection of rules and configuration for routing external HTTP(S) traffic to internal services.

 On Kubernetes Engine, Ingress is implemented using Cloud Load Balancing.
-When you create an Ingress in your cluster, Container Engine creates an HTTP(S) load balancer and configures it to route traffic to your application.
+When you create an Ingress in your cluster, Kubernetes Engine creates an HTTP(S) load balancer and configures it to route traffic to your application.

 The following config file defines an Ingress resource that directs traffic to your nginx server: